Mickey1356/1D-Final/README.txt

 5) Run the python file using "python3 camera.py"

 RASPBERRY PI MOTION SENSOR SETUP
-1) Download and unzip RASPI_MOTION.zip into a Raspberry Pi
+1) Place the folder RASPI_MOTION into a Raspberry Pi
 2) Ensure that the Pi is connected to a motion sensor.
 3) Install the required packages using "pip install -r motion_req.txt"
 4) Edit settings.txt.
 More information as provided: